-EB-5 investors are required to document the lawful source of any investment funds used to form a new commercial enterprise, and United States Citizenship and Immigration Services (USCIS) therefore requires that investors submit documents tracing the paths of these funds and proving that they have been sourced legally.
-Aside from the investment amount of $1,000,000 or $500,000 if the NCE is located in a targeted employment area, an investor may need to pay certain administrative costs associated with the investment and therefore would also be required to document the legal sources of those funds when preparing the supporting materials for his or her I-526 petition for conditional permanent residence under the EB-5 Program.
+EB-5 investors are required to document the lawful source of any investment funds used to form a new commercial enterprise.
+Therefore, United States Citizenship and Immigration Services (USCIS) requires that investors submit documents tracing the paths of these funds and proving that they have been sourced legally.
+Aside from the investment amount of $1,800,000, or $900,000 if the NCE is located in a targeted employment area, an investor may need to pay certain administrative costs associated with the investment.
+Thus, the investor is also required to document the legal sources of those funds when preparing the supporting materials for his or her I-526 petition for conditional permanent residence under the EB-5 program.

 - The investor must provide a capital source statement detailing that the investment funds were gifted to him or her.
 The person who gifted the funds and the method by which those funds were acquired by that person must also be identified in detail.
 In this same vein, the investor must also provide bank statements proving receipt of the gifted funds.